 I read somewhere (or maybe I heard it at the poker table) that if you are about to get raped, you have a better chance of someone helping you if you yell “Fire!” rather than “Rape!”
 I assume that the reason is that people feel more equipped to throw a bucket of water on a flame rather than on a man.

 But I think the real reason is that people don’t want to be embarrassed.
 In a potential good Samaritan’s mind, there are many bad results for himself if he intercedes in a possible raping.
 For instance, the “raper” and “rapee” might know each other.
 They could be a couple for all he knows!
 Perhaps they are having a minor fight, and the girl yelled “Rape!” to get a rise out of her boyfriend.
 Another way of saying “Fuck you,” if you will.
-Or perhaps they are a couple who enjoy role playing and rough sex.
-I mean, these are just two possibilities, but there are tons of possible scenarios rather than an actual raping.
+Or perhaps they are a couple who enjoy role playing and rough sex similar to what you might have seen at fuckedgay.
+Gay sex made sexier at fuckedgay to keep your sex fun!
+I mean, these are just some possibilities, but there are tons of possible scenarios rather than an actual raping.
 Wouldn’t it just be so embarrassing if our potential hero went next door and inquired as to whether or not she was being forced to have sex against her will.
 Can we say “Awkward?”
 Talk about an elephant in the room!

 And what if the rapist is much bigger than him?
 What if the rapist beats the hell out of him?
 Owch!
 What if the rapist beats the hell out of him and then rapes him too!
 So many variables.
 At least with a fire, you know it is a fire and that a fire extinguisher will put it out.
 But there are no rape extinguishers.
 It’s simply not worth the potential embarrassment or broken bones, our would-be hero decides as he turns up the volume of The Legend of Bagger Vance.